 It is difficult to recommend particular dishes, as Indian food is so much about individual taste.
 Is it clean and fresh tasting is problem the right question to ask, and on this we can reply a definite yes.

-The drinks menu has a few Czech and International wines, along with beers, spirits and basic cocktails, set at standard prices for this part of town.
+The drinks menu lists Czech and International wines, along with Czech beers, spirits and basic cocktails.
+Pilsner Urquell goes nicely with Indian food.

-It is advisable to book.
-Indian restaurants of this nature are hard to find in Prague, which makes it popular both at lunchtime and during the evening.
+The restaurant is suitable for business and leisure diners, but it is advisable to book.
+Indian restaurants of this nature are hard to find in Prague, which makes it popular at lunchtime and in the evening